Software

 E2P Simulator

-E2P Simulator (Effect-to-Prediction Simulator) is an open-source web simulation engine for evaluating real-world utility of biomarkers and prediction models.
-It addresses critical gaps in research practices by placing measurement reliability and outcome base rates at the center of the interpretation of findings and research planning.
+E2P Simulator (Effect-to-Prediction Simulator) is an open-source web tool for evaluating real-world utility of biomarkers and prediction models (Karvelis et al., 2025).
+I built it to address critical gaps in research practices and to place measurement reliability and outcome base rates at the center of the interpretation of findings and research planning.

 Similar to how power analysis tools (such as G*Power) help researchers plan for statistical significance, E2P Simulator helps plan for practical significance.
 This enables more informed research decisions and efficient resource allocation in precision medicine, psychiatry, and other fields focused on predictive modeling and personalization.